elichienxD/SAGN_with_SLE/README.md

 * Average test accuracy: 85.76 ± 0.26
 * Number of params: 1548382

+**Remark:** We do not fine-tune SAGN hard for our GIANT-XRT.
+It is possible to achieve higher performance by carefully fine-tune it.
+Also, the authors of SAGN have a new hyperparameter setting with slightly higher accuracy compare to their original OGB submission.
+See their setting in the script `script/train_ogbn_products_sagn_use_labels_morestages.sh`.

 For more details about SAGN, please check the original README.